pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 ## Classifying `add`

 In the previous lab, you wrote a version of `add` that takes an index and an element as parameters.
-Here's my solution:
+Here's our solution:

 ```java
 	public void add(int index, E element) {